Miss Turkey

-Miss Turkey (Türkiye Güzellik Kraliçesi) is a national beauty pageant in Turkey.
-The pageant was founded in 1929, where the winners titled as Miss Turkey Universe, Miss Turkey World and Miss Turkey Supranational.
+The Miss Turkey (Türkiye Güzellik Kraliçesi) is a national beauty pageant in Turkey.
+The pageant was founded in 1929, where the winners titled as Miss Turkey World, and Miss Turkey Supranational.

 History

-Miss Turkey pageant was initially promoted by the newspaper Cumhuriyet.
+The Miss Turkey pageant was initially promoted by the newspaper Cumhuriyet.
 Since 1980, it has been run by the "Miss Turkey Organization".

 Between the years 1980–1990, the contest was sponsored by the newspapers Güneş, Sabah, Tercüman, Bulvar, and some others.

 Broadcasts

 With the establishment of private TV channels in Turkey in 1990, the channels Magic Box, Show TV, Channel D, Star TV, NTV, CNBC-e and FOX TV took over the promotion of the pageant.

 The title "Miss Turkey" is a registered trademark.

 National franchise holders

-The main winner of Miss Turkey goes to Miss World.
+The main winner of Miss Turkey competes in the Miss World pageant.
 The Miss Turkey Organization also crowns delegates to Miss Universe, Miss International, and Miss Supranational beauty pageants.

 International winners

 Note: Not all winners are determined by the current Miss Turkey Organization.